flinguenheld/ocrp10/README.md

     flo@softdesk.fr         softdesk2000
     gerard@softdesk.fr      softdesk2000
     michel@softdesk.fr      softdesk2000
+    julie@softdesk.fr       softdesk2000

-Moreover, the admin website is open, you can access by this url and use the admin account :
+Moreover, the admin website is open, you can access it by this url and use the admin account :

     http://localhost:8000/admin/